-The boards of the Teacher Education Accreditation Council (TEAC) and the National Council for Accreditation of Teacher Education (NCATE) met in Washington, DC, on Friday, October 22, and voted unanimously to consolidate educator accreditation under a new agency, the Council for the Accreditation of Educator Preparation (CAEP).
-CAEP goals are to raise the performance of candidates as practitioners in the nation's P-12 schools and to raise standards for the evidence the field relies on to supports its claims of quality.
-By meeting these goals, NCATE and TEAC leaders believe they will raise the stature of the profession.
-The three standards CAEP will hold programs (or units)
+The boards of the Teacher Education Accreditation Council (TEAC) and the National Council for Accreditation of Teacher Education (NCATE) have consolidated into a new agency, the Council for the Accreditation of Educator Preparation (CAEP).
+CAEP will focus on teacher candidates performance and on standards as supporting evidence.

-accountable for are that: 1.
-Candidates demonstrate knowledge, skills, and professional dispositions for effective work in schools; 2.
-Data drive decisions about candidates and programs; and 3.
-Resources and practices support candidate learning.
-Both organizations espouse that the accreditation process is to strengthen and inform teacher education programs.
 As people who have completed the NCATE process, we felt it important to discuss our work and to assess if accreditation activities did help us improve our programs and/or help us understand the strengths and weaknesses in our programs.